Blackcat56/DeckersCreek_Gage/README.md

 Amanda Adams

 ### Acknowledgments
-* Thank you to Dr. Hessel for a challaging class.
+* Thank you to Dr. Hessl for a challaging class.
 * Thank you to the internet for having examples of codes that help create this code.